Variational Gibbs State Preparation on NISQ devices: Performance of the VQA on the Ising Model

 Finally, the \ac{VQA} was carried out on an actual quantum device.
 Fig.~\ref{fig:ibm_nairobi} displays the fidelity of Gibbs states obtained by running on IBM quantum hardware~\cite{IBM_compute_resources}, specifically \texttt{ibm\_nairobi}.
 Similarly to the noisy simulations, \ac{SPSA} was used; however, this time, with only one run for each $\beta$ in the case $n = 2$, and two runs in the case $n = 3$, with $100n$ iterations and 1024 shots.
 The Gibbs states were obtained by taking the optimal parameters from the optimization carried out on \texttt{ibm\_nairobi}, and determining the statevector on a classical computer.

 The solid lines in Fig.~\ref{fig:ibm_nairobi} represent the two- and three-qubit results.
 At all points, the two-qubit Gibbs state shows excellent fidelity.
 On the other hand, the three-qubit Gibbs state is remarkably reproduced at certain temperatures, while it is lacking at other points.
 Since \texttt{ibm\_nairobi} does not have a closed ladder connectivity, several \textsc{SWAP} gates are necessary for carrying out transpilation.
-To reduce the number of \textsc{SWAP} gates, we carried out another run at each $\beta$, where we removed the $R_P$ gate acting on non-adjacent qubits in the system layers, with the result shown in the dashed line of Fig.~\ref{fig:ibm_nairobi}.
+In an attempt to reduce the number of \textsc{SWAP} gates, we carried out another run at each $\beta$, where we removed the $R_p$ gate acting on non-adjacent qubits in the system layers, with the result shown in the dashed line of Fig.~\ref{fig:ibm_nairobi} (note that this also resulted in less parameters and depth of the \ac{PQC}).
 A considerable improvement in fidelity is achieved at the points were fidelity was lacking in the previous case.
-Since the available running time on the quantum device was limited, the amount of runs is still too low to determine the reason as to why the Gibbs state was not achieved with a decent fidelity.
+Since the available running time on the quantum device was limited, the amount of runs is still too low to determine the reason as to why the Gibbs state was not achieved with a higher fidelity.
 Nevertheless, comparing the results of Fig.~\ref{fig:ibm_nairobi}, with the statevector results in Fig.~\ref{fig:statevector_fidelity} and with the noise-simulated results in Fig.~\ref{fig:noisy_fidelity}, we conclude that limited connectivity, combined with device noise, is severely hampering the effectiveness of the \ac{VQA}.

 In addition, quantum state tomography for the two-qubit case was carried out on \texttt{ibm\_nairobi}, with 1024 shots, for the cases of $\beta = 0, 1, 5$, where the fidelities obtained were 0.992, 0.979, and 0.907, respectively.
 A 3D bar plot of the tomographic results can be seen in the right column Fig.~\ref{fig:bar3d}, and compared with the analytical form of the Gibbs state on the left column.
 The largest discrepancies can be witnessed in the off-diagonal terms, which increase as $\beta$ increases, as well as showcasing symptoms of amplitude damping.
 This could be attributed to the thermal relaxation and dephasing noise present in the quantum devices, leading to an overall decoherence in the Gibbs state.